-The Department of Human Services will apply to the Department of Health for the exemption on your behalf.
+Services Australia will apply to the Department of Health for the exemption on your behalf.

 Health will assess your 19AB exemption application within 28 days of receiving it.

-Applications are processed in the order they are received to ensure procedural fairness, and returned to the Department of Human Services.
+Applications are processed in the order they are received to ensure procedural fairness, and returned to Services Australia.

-The Department of Human Services will advise you if your application has been successful or not.
+Services Australia will advise you if your application has been successful or not.